promptmike/github-learn-notes/github-foundations-part-2-of-2/01-contribute-to-an-open-source-project-on-github/unit-1-of-7-introduction.md

 > Open-source software relies on the community to develop and maintain it

 You may wish to contribute to projects whose work you have used before
-> Software is better when everyone shares (yes I do see the irony of being taught this in a Microsoft course)
+> Software is better when everyone shares

 If you never contributed before, you'll need to learn how to do it
 > Open-source software relies on contributions from the community, which you can learn how to make